pnp/List-Formatting/column-samples/multi-choice-workcategory-pill/README.md

 ## View requirements

-* This format can be applied to any multiple selection choice column, but expects the column values to be one of the following choices:
+* The `multi-choice-workcategory-pill.json` format can be applied to any multiple selection choice column, while the `text-column-workcategory-pill.json` format can be applied to other columns.
+Both formats expect the column values to be one of the following choices:
   + Planning
   + Design
   + Engineering